vivaria/edisonrul.ing/docs/source/cards/ogre-of-scarlet-sorrow.md

-# OGRE OF SCARLET SORROW
+# Ogre Of Scarlet Sorrow

 *   This effect does not target.
 *   If this card is Summoned and a replay occurs, your opponent can either choose to attack this card or choose not to attack with that monster.